bt3gl/building_blog/content/linux_intro.md

 * This is useful if you see a **mojibake**, which is a character set encoding mismatch bug.

-* There are only two mandatory rules about characters that can't appear in filename: null bytes (bytes that have numeric value zero) and forward slashes **/**.
+* There are only two mandatory rules about characters that can't appear in the filename: null bytes (bytes that have numeric value zero) and forward slashes **/**.